Venmo: Social component and privacy

-Venmo includes social networking interaction; it was created so friends could quickly split bills, whether that is for movies, dinner, rent, tickets, etc. When a user makes a transaction, the transaction details (stripped of the payment amount) are shared on the user's "news feed" and to the user's network of friends.
-This mimics that of a social media feed.
-There is a "world wide" Venmo feed, a "friends only" feed, and then personal feed.
-Venmo encourages social interaction on the application through comments using jokes or emojis and/or likes.
-In 2016, around 30% of approved Venmo transactions included at least one emoji.
+Venmo includes social networking interaction; it was created so friends could quickly split bills, such as for movies, dinner, rent, or tickets.
+When a user makes a payment, the transaction details (excluding the payment amount) can be "shared", either publicly or with the user's network of friends, on the user's "news feed", like a social media feed.

-Early on, Venmo required new users to sign up through Facebook, which made it easy to find peers they wanted to pay and also provided Venmo with free marketing.
-For users not friends on Facebook, the application allowed the opportunity to search by username and phone number.
-Profiles are personalized with profile pictures, usernames and Venmo transaction history.
-The transactions can be made private, but most users keep the default and do not change the privacy settings.
-Venmo does not have either buyer or seller protection.

-Venmo includes three social feeds: a public feed, a friends feed, and a private feed.
+Venmo publishes a "world wide" public feed, a "friends only" feed, and a personal feed.
 By default, all Venmo transactions are shared publicly.
-Anyone who opens the app to the public feed, including people who do not themselves use Venmo, can see these publicly shared posts.
-The privacy settings can be changed so that all posts are either shared only with a user's Venmo contacts, or even kept private.
-If posts are shared only with contacts, they still appear in a friends feed, whereas private transactions are only visible to the two parties involved in the transaction.
-If two users involved in a single transaction have differing privacy settings, Venmo applies the more restrictive level.
-Users can override their overall preference for any individual transaction, including after the transaction has been made.
+Anyone who opens the app to the public feed, including those who do not use Venmo, can see these publicly shared transactions.
+The user can make transactions private, but most users keep the default privacy settings.
+Venmo encourages social interaction on the application through comments using jokes, emojis, or likes.

+Early on, Venmo required new users to sign up through Facebook, which made it easy to find peers the user wanted to pay and provided Venmo with free marketing.
+For users not friends on Facebook, the application allowed searching by username and phone number.
+Profiles are personalized with profile pictures, usernames, and Venmo transaction history.
+Venmo provides no protection for buyer or seller.

+On November 14, 2023, Venmo introduced a feature called Venmo Groups, which enables group expense tracking and bill management within the app, competing with dedicated apps such as Splitwise.